kennyworkman/janeway/innate_immunity.md

 Four kinds of modification to blood vessels:

 - Vessels dialate
-- Endothelial cells express adhesion factors to trap circulating leukocytes
+- Endothelial cells express adhesion factors to trap circulating leukocytes.
+(Leukocyte migration is called *extravasation*)
-- Endothelial cells become permissive and blood flows into tissue
+- *Endothelial activation* - Endothelial cells become permissive and blood flows into tissue (edema)
 - Clotting

+What causes these inflammatory responses?
+Few things:

+- Lipid mediators of inflammation (prostaglandins, leukotrienes, PAF) produced by degraded membranes
+- chemokines + cytokines eg. TNF-alpha
+- C5a from complement

+If there is wounding, the *kinin cascade* and *coagulation cascade* are also spun up that regulate blood pressure, pain, coagulation.

+## Toll-like receptors